 5.1 Compensation

-This Section describes how the City will compensate the County for the fully allocated costs of operating the service identified in Exhibits A and B to this Agreement, as well as for the costs of the additional fleet required to provide that service.
-Fully allocated costs include the cost of fuel, maintenance, driver wages, service supervision, infrastructure maintenance, revenue collection, scheduling, rider information, data analysis, and administrative and management costs, unless otherwise noted in Section 5.2.
+This Section describes how the City will compensate the County for operating the City-funded transit service, based on a fully allocated cost hourly rate as well as for the costs of the additional fleet required to provide that service.
+Operating costs include but are not limited to the cost of fuel, maintenance, driver wages, service supervision, infrastructure maintenance, revenue collection, scheduling, rider information, data analysis, and administrative and management costs, unless otherwise noted in Section 5.2.
+Exhibit B-1 sets forth the rates and costs to be applied in 2015.
+The City agrees that, starting in 2016, the County will annually update Exhibit B to reflect the rates and costs to be used in calculating the compensation which the County shall be entitled to for that year (for example modifications to the estimated fully allocated hourly rates, fleet costs and farebox recovery ratios for 2016 shall be memorialized in a new Exhibit B-2).

 5.2 Fully Allocated Hourly Rate

-The City will compensate the County based on the estimated fully allocated hourly rates detailed in Exhibit C for all platform service hours (i.e., the number of hours a bus is in operation, including revenue time, layover time and deadhead time) operated in 2015.
+The City will compensate the County at the fully allocated hourly rates detailed in Exhibit B-1 for all platform service hours (i.e., the number of hours a bus is in operation, including revenue time, layover time and deadhead time) operated in 2015 as set forth in Exhibits A-1 and A-2.
 For each subsequent year, the rates will be based on the applicable annual allotment of the adopted budget for that period.
 Consistent with the rest of King County, Metro Transit is on a biennial budget cycle.
 Any annual amounts calculated pursuant to this Agreement represent an annual allotment of the adopted biennial budget for the period under consideration.

-For the purposes of this Agreement, the fully allocated hourly rate will not include the following costs:
+For the purposes of this Agreement, the fully allocated hourly rate does not include the following costs:

 King County Department of Transportation Director’s Office expenses; and